-After banging pot over his head with a spoon for a few minutes while laughing maniacally, he cleared the mostly bare shelves with a sweep of his buzz axe and he hadn't managed to find much other than an unlabeled tin can and half a packet of stale crackers.
+After banging pot over his head with a spoon while laughing maniacally, he cleared the mostly bare shelves with a sweep of his buzz axe and he hadn't managed to find much other than an unlabeled tin can and half a packet of stale crackers.
 Can't tell if they're still any good, but as he starts to hack at the can with his axe, it doesn't matter much.
-Out here in the wastes, you eat what you can find and it's been a while since we've eaten something that he hadn't ripped the spine out of moments before so it was a nice change of pace slurping down something that wasn't still wiggling.
+Out here in the wastes, you eat what you can find and it's been a while since we've eaten something that he hadn't ripped the spine out of moments before, so it's a nice change of pace slurping down something that isn't still wiggling.
 Eating the colorful diet of a psycho for so long, things like expiration dates – and gag reflexes – ain't such a big deal.

-Mission accomplished, he plops down on the suspiciously stained floor and digs into the meal without any hesitation and with all the table manners of a starving homeless man who's found a fresh rat.
-I don't blame him, it's a rare treat and I leave him alone for the time since he's totally focused on his food with occasional mumblings on how this could use some blood sauce and who hid all the saltshakers.
+Mission accomplished, he plops down on the suspiciously stained floor and digs into the meal without any hesitation and with all the table manners of a starving animal.
+I don't blame him, it's a rare treat and I leave him alone for the time since he's totally focused on his food with occasional mumblings about how this could use some blood sauce and who hid all the saltshakers.
 It could use come cooking really, but there's no use reminding him.

 Sometimes...
 I dread the day he might.
 I try not to think about it much.